Platelet transfusion refractoriness: Treatment

 If HLA antibodies are not detected, and HPA antibodies are detected, then HPA-selected or crossmatched platelet components can be used.

 HLA and HPA-selected components should not be used if no HLA or HPA antibodies are detected.

+Other strategies for managing patients with platelet refractoriness who require procedures include thrombopoietin receptor agonists, complement inhibitors such as eculizumab, and slow infusion.